 IF THE MAN exiting the liquor store knew how many people Morana Mahker had killed, he wouldn’t have whistled at her as she passed by.
-He would have back-stepped into the store without a sound.
-Instead, he whistled again, louder.
-“Hey, baby… I got us beer.”
-He raised a six-pack high.
+He would have quietly back-stepped through the door to watch her from inside, waiting until she was long gone before he ventured out.
+Instead, he followed her and whistled again, louder, raising a six-pack high.
+“Hey, baby… I got us beer!”

-Morana ignored him—a gift he couldn’t appreciate.
-Her long strides took her deeper into the sidewalk-crowd as people poured from shops and eateries on the hot, Southern California afternoon.
-She weaved her way between them, quickly obscuring the beer man’s view of her.
+Morana ignored him—a merciful gift he couldn’t appreciate.
+Her long strides carried her deeper into the growing crowd, quickly obscuring the beer man’s view of her.

-She kept up her brisk pace, comfortably cloaked in her favorite hiding place—the anonymity of a crowd.
-At six feet tall and featuring cover model looks, blending in wasn’t easy for her, but her knack for makeup, disguises and well-practiced adjustments to posture and gait enabled her to virtually vanish into any crowd.
+She kept her brisk pace, comfortably cloaked in her favorite hiding place—the anonymity of a crowd.
+At six feet tall and featuring cover model looks, moving unnoticed in public was a constant challenge for her, but had also become a necessary skill.
+Her knack for makeup, disguises, and well-practiced adjustments to posture and gait enabled her to virtually vanish into any group.

-Today loose-fit jeans under a long gray cardigan concealed her shapeliness—but not quite enough to fool the beer guy after their fleeting encounter.
+Today loose-fit jeans and a gray cardigan concealed her shapeliness.
 Sunglasses and a baseball cap pulled low hid most of her face.
-Her outfit and the timely distraction in the sky nicely diffused attention that was usually more difficult to avoid.
+Her outfit and the timely distraction in the sky limited the attention she drew from those around her—even if it hadn’t been enough to fool the beer guy.

-The wail of distant sirens jarred her comfortable cloak of anonymity.
-She abandoned the sidewalk at the next block and hurried to the back alley.
+The wail of distant sirens jarred her comfortable obscurity.
+She abandoned the sidewalk at the next block, hurrying to the back alley.
 She sped to a jog, dodging potholes and vehicle-flattened trash.

-Behind a shoe store, she stopped and checked for surveillance cameras.
-She raised the brim of her cap, took off her sunglasses to wipe her eyes.
-She slipped her hand into her pocket, pulled out a wad of cash, counting out $87.
+She came to the rear of a shoe store after having stopped far enough from it to confirm that no surveillance cameras covered its back wall.
+In the shadow of the awning, she raised the brim of her cap and took off her sunglasses to wipe her eyes.
+She felt in her pocket and pulled out a wad of cash, counting out $87.

 The irony of finding herself homeless began to sink in.
 Her failed mission to end homelessness by terrorizing the citizens of Santa Monica into brotherly love had ended in the massive explosion at the bunker that served as headquarters for her vigilante mission.

-Clay was a computer hacker and gun enthusiast she met at a gun show two years ago.
+Clay, a computer hacker and gun enthusiast, introduced himself to her at a gun show where he had a booth two years ago.
 After a brief conversation about legal firearm options, Clay escorted her out to his car where he sold her a pristine two-inch, 5-shot .38 Special with a pink finish.
 Over the next two years, he called on Morana often, each time presenting new, obscure guns that might interest her.
-He also tried to convince her to join him in several questionable insurance and Medicare schemes which she consistently rejected, and no call concluded without having to dodge an offer to take her to dinner.
+He also tried to convince her to join him in several questionable business schemes which she always rejected.
+None of Clay’s calls concluded without Morana having to dodge an offer to take her to dinner.
+Maybe it was time for them to spend some time together.
 Clay had plenty to hide.
 He was the perfect person to trust.

-She pulled her phone’s battery again and then dialed Clay on her burner phone.
+She popped out her phone’s battery again and then dialed Clay on her new burner phone.

 “Listen, I need your help.”